transloadit/uppy.io/docs/companion.md

 ### Standalone

 You can use the standalone version if you want to run Companion as it’s own Node process.
-It is a configured Express server with sessions, logging, and security best practices.
+It’s a configured Express server with sessions, logging, and security best practices.
-First you'll typically want to install it globally:
+First you’ll typically want to install it globally:

 ```bash
 npm install -g @uppy/companion